Azure/azure-sdk-for-js/sdk/anomalydetector/ai-anomaly-detector/README.md

 ### Prerequisites

 - An [Azure subscription](https://azure.microsoft.com/free/).
-- An existing Cognitive Services or Anomaly Detector resource.
+- An existing Anomaly Detector resource.

 If you use the Azure CLI, replace `<your-resource-group-name>` and `<your-resource-name>` with your own unique names: